-Policy 4.10.1 Industrial Development shall be designed in compliance with City standards and specifications for industrial uses.
-Policy 4.10.2 Limited service industrial may be approved as an interim use where: • It does not compromise the transition of the site to a fully serviced industrial area, It is compatible with the standard of development for general industrial uses in terms of landscaping, building design and screening of storage, Transportation capacity is available to support the development, and A deferred servicing agreement is in place.
+- Policy 4.11.1 Industrial Development shall be designed in compliance with City standards and specifications for industrial uses. - Policy 4.11.2 Limited service industrial may be approved as an interim use where: - It does not compromise the transition of the site to a fully serviced industrial area, - It is compatible with the standard of development for general industrial uses in terms of landscaping, building design and screening of storage, - Transportation capacity is available to support the development, and - A deferred servicing agreement is in place.

-Policy 4.10.3 Appropriate setbacks shall be established for industrial operations to mitigate negative impacts on adjacent parcels including, but not limited to, excessive noise, toxic off-put or noxious odors.
-Policy 4.10.4 Rail access shall be to the satisfaction of the Development Authority.
-Policy 4.10.5 Development setbacks from the existing Lloydminster wastewater treatment and landfill facilities shall be respected.
-Policy 4.10.6 Landscaping treatment shall be included at each point of access into large scale industrial sites where feasible.
-Policy 4.10.7 Landscaping of individual industrial and commercial sites shall visually enhance the immediate area and, where applicable, provide a visual screen from arterial roads or other sensitive adjacencies.
+Policy 4.11.3 Appropriate setbacks shall be established for industrial operations to mitigate negative impacts on adjacent parcels including, but not limited to, excessive noise, toxic off-put or noxious odors.
+Policy 4.11.4 Rail access shall be to the satisfaction of the Development Authority.
+Policy 4.11.5 Development setbacks from the existing Lloydminster wastewater treatment and landfill facilities shall be respected.
+Policy 4.11.6 Landscaping treatment shall be included at each point of access into large scale industrial sites where feasible.
+Policy 4.11.7 Landscaping of individual industrial and commercial sites shall visually enhance the immediate area and, where applicable, provide a visual screen from arterial roads or other sensitive adjacencies.
+Policy 4.11.8 All existing industrial development shall be considered to be in compliance to this plan.